-Mandu, Mandavgarh or Shadiabad, the land of happiness is an ancient ground that has weathered the ravages of time and nature.
+Mandu, Mandavgarh or Shadiabad, the land of happiness, is an ancient ground that has weathered the ravages of time and nature.
 Today, Mandu tourism offers a getaway second to none.
-With traditional Malwa cuisine, with the daal-bati and malpua, and the Malwa festival organized by the Madhya Pradesh Tourism Department, an authentic holiday in yesteryear beckons travelers.
+With traditional Malwa cuisine, with the daal baati and malpua and the Malwa festival organised by the Madhya Pradesh Tourism Department, an authentic holiday in yesteryear beckons travellers.

-Each succeeding ruler in Mandu may be recognized simply from the buildings and memorials that survive to this day.
+Each succeeding ruler in Mandu may be recognised simply from the buildings and memorials that survive to this day.
 Mandu was a small kingdom ruled over by the Afghan ruler, Dilawar Khan.
-Hoshang Shah, Dilawar Khan’s son, elevated Mandu from a small Kingdom to a resplendent thriving Kingdom.
+Hoshang Shah, Dilawar Khan’s son, elevated Mandu from a small kingdom to a resplendent thriving kingdom.
 With Akbar defeating Baz Bahadur, Mandu became a part of the revered Mughal Empire till the empire was conquered by the Marathas in 1732.

 Travelling to Mandu is easy as the place is well connected by road, air and railway.

 Monsoon beckons tourists with pleasant weather and light showers that are refreshing.
 Hence, it is the ideal season to holiday at Mandu.